 Doyle is a tiny town located in the state of Tennessee.
 With a population of 513 people and just one neighborhood, Doyle is the 337th largest community in Tennessee.

-Because occupations involving physical labor dominate the local economy, Doyle is generally considered to be a blue-collar town.
-40.70% of the Doyle workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Doyle, you'll notice that it is more blue-collar than most other communities in America.
+40.70% of Doyle’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Doyle is a town of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Doyle who work in office and administrative support (25.63%), law enforcement and fire fighting (7.04%), and sales jobs (5.03%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Doyle has relatively fewer families with younger children, and/or college students.
 Combined, this makes Doyle a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.